 Vestry Minutes – 7 May 1775 — Ordered that Rachel Walton be allowed twenty-nine shillings for keeping Mary Ward one month & twenty-three days.

 84 Nov 5, 1781 – William Walton and Rachel Small to James Gregory – 500, – several tracts containing 300 acres joining William Cowper, James Costin, Demcy Costin, Jesse Spivey, Thomas Walton, and Meherrin Swamp.

 On 21 August 1782 Rachel Small & Matthew Small are witnesses with Job Riddick to Demsay Costen’s will in Gates Co.

 At the Feb Ct 1779, Bertie Co, Timothy Walton was appointed Guardian to Isaac Walton orphan of William Walton decd.
 Moses Freeman & Frederick Lassiter offered as Securitys of 1500¬£.

 At the Feb Ct 1781, Gates Co, Frederick Lassiter appointed Guardian to James Walton orphan of William Walton.
 Jeremiah Speight and William Harriss offered as Securitys 50,000¬£.

 At the Aug.
 Ct.
-1783, Gates Co, Nancy Walton and Selah Walton came into Court and made choice of Timothy Walton as their Guardian.
+1783, Gates Co, Nancy Walton, and Selah Walton came into Court and made the choice of Timothy Walton as their Guardian.
 Joseph Riddick and Demsey Bond offered as Securitys of 300¬£.